jkortner/ml-ops/mongodb/README.md

 ## MongoDB Container

-1. Setup a persistent Docker volume that  we will use to store the database:
+1. Setup a persistent Docker volume that  we will use to store the database (this step can be omitted as the volume is implictely created if not present in step 2):
    ```
-   docker volume create mongodb-vol
+   docker volume create mongodb_data
    ```
 2. Initialize and start the [container](https://hub.docker.com/_/mongo):
    ```
-   docker run -d -p 27017-27019:27017-27019 --name mongodb --mount src=mongodb-vol,dst=/data/db mongo:4.2
+   docker run -d -p 27017-27019:27017-27019 --name mongodb --mount src=mongodb_data,dst=/data/db mongo:4.2
    ```
  3. Afterwards, the container is started and stopped by referring to its name:
     ```